-- buy Lyrica pills Kafka: Messaging component that provides real-time updates from production services.
+- why not try this out Kafka: Messaging component that provides real-time updates from production services.

-- can i buy propecia over the counter Node.js: Used as an API framework, web server, and Kafka consumer.
+- can employers see what you talk about on dating apps Node.js: Used as an API framework, web server, and Kafka consumer.

-- D3.js: A data binding and visualization framework
+- check it out D3.js: A data binding and visualization framework

 At a high level, the interaction of these components can be summarized in the graphic below.
 After that we’ll go a little more in depth into the role of each product and why it was chosen.

 We already use Kafka heavily in our architecture, so this was an obvious choice for us.
 It’s the core of our microservice messaging infrastructure and we already had a number of topics that contained the data we wanted to display.
 Kafka is designed from the ground up such that adding new consumers to the cluster is straight forward and very low risk.
 Additionally, while the main component of the visualization suite is a live feed of service request data, we also allow queries and aggregation of historical data.
 This requires a database that can keep up with the evolving data formats contained in the Kafka messages.